-The Van der Voorts anticipate a glorious future with the advent of the 1600s.
-Instead, the century opens with natural disasters and shriveling trade markets that threaten their lives and livelihood.
+This sequel will carry the Van der Voort saga through 1631.
+With the advent of the 1600s, the family expects a glorious future, but the century opens with natural disasters, a pandemic, and shriveling trade markets at threaten their lives and livelihood.
 Catrijn and Aunt Margaretha take risks to aid those suffering.
-Maarten promotes the creation of banks and insurance to help businesses, and Dirck gets involved in creating the innovative Dutch East India Company.
-Amsterdam is on a course to become a financial hub, and some family members are sucked into the speculative fervor it unleashes.
+Maarten hopes to create banks and insurance to help businesses, and Dirck focuses on the innovative Dutch East India Company.
+Burgeoning financial markets unleash speculative fervor that sucks in some family members.

 Slowly, religious intolerance again festers.
-When it explodes in violence, Maarten suffers repercussions and struggles to shield his grandchildren.
-Still, the family's wealth continues to grow with sea trading at its core.
+When it explodes into violence, Maarten suffers repercussions and struggles to shield his grandchildren.
 Dirck is drawn to exotic ports, but the journey does not turn out as expected.
-His nephew chooses a seafaring life and sets his sights on North America, while his mother Griet indulges in Amsterdam's blossoming art scene.
-Some of the younger generation see their futures in investing, law, and statecraft rather than in trading.
+His nephew Rolfe chooses a seafaring life and sets his sights on North America, while his mother Griet overindulges in Amsterdam's blossoming art scene.
+To Maarten's dismay, some of the younger generation hope for careers in investing, law, and statecraft rather than trading.

-Final novel of the trilogy (no tentative title yet)
+Final novel of the trilogy (no title yet)